x4rMa/dymouse/README.md

 ![The Setup](dymouse/webapp/static/img/dymouse.jpg "The Setup")

+The Dymo USB scale (right) is connected to the Raspberry Pi (center) by a USB cable.
+The Raspberry Pi is connected to the network router by a network cable.
+The Mac laptop (left) is on the same wireless network as the Raspberry Pi and is SSHed into the Pi on the terminal window shown.

+This is an early prototype version.
+Dymouse now has a web-based AJAX interface and a REST API interface.

 ## How It Works

 The way dymouse works is, you hook up your Dymo USB postage scale